kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

     your browser.
 Check this and install the plugin if you do not have it.
-  - Pay attention to the PR description: some keywords in the pull request's description or in a commit message (e.g., "closes #\<issue number\>") triggers a connection of the PR to the issue through GH, and the issue is automatically closed after merge, this should be generally avoided.
+  - Pay attention to the PR description: some keywords in the pull request's description or in a commit message (e.g., "closes #\<issue number\>") trigger a connection of the PR to the issue through GH, and the issue is automatically closed after merge, this should be generally avoided.
     You can find an up-to-date list of such keywords on [GH docs page](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).